bmodee/Teknikattan/README.md

 1. On GitLab open `Repository->Branches`.
 2. Find your branch and press `Merge request`.
-3. Press `Merge Requests` on the left, open your merge request and press the green `Mark as ready` button (in the top right corner).
+3. Press `Merge Requests` on the left, open your merge request and press the `Mark as ready` button (in the top right corner).

 The test will then run on your changes in the merge request on GitLab.
 After the tests have passed and another person has approved your merged request, you will be able to merge.